-The Environmental court decided to formalize the plan for implementation of BAT with the then list of measures and included them in the licence according the Environmental Act as legally binding licence conditions.
-The licence was issued in 2006.
-The Swedish Radiation Safety Authority will follow the implementation of the agreed action plan during routine inspections and surveillance programmes.
+The Environmental court decided to formalize the plan for implementation of BAT with the time set list of measures and included them in the licence according the Environmental Act as legal binding licence conditions.
+The license was issued in 2006.
+The Swedish Radiation Safety Authority (SSM) is following the implementation of the agreed action plan during routine inspections and surveillance programs.